-10.4 Internal Audit
+10.5 Internal Audit

 The Company does not have an internal audit function.
-The Company does continue to review and assess its policies and procedures to ensure effective internal control processes and risk management controls as part of the annual audit.
+The Company does continue to review and assess its policies and procedures to ensure effective internal control processes and risk management controls as part of the annual audit and Paladin periodically engages external auditors to undertake specific audit and reviews.
 The Audit & Risk Committee has the ability to engage an independent audit assurance provider to provide reports on key focus areas should it choose to.

-10.5 Attendance of External Auditor at Annual General Meeting
+10.6 Attendance of External Auditor at Annual General Meeting